stevemussmann/ca_chinook/README.md

 bcl2fastq will output fastq files into a subfolder named after the Sample_Project field of the Illumina samplesheet that was used to demultiplex the data.
 If we consider the example samplesheet in this repository (see `example_files/SampleSheet.csv`), all output will be written to a `P134_CA_Standardization` subdirectory.
 Furthermore, each set of fastq files will be written to subdirectories within `P134_CA_Standardization` that are named after the Sample_ID field of the samplesheet (e.g., `CH_00001`).
 For example, the full path to the fastq files for sample CH_00001 will be in `250409_M05543_0090_000000000-LWLT3/Data/Intensities/BaseCalls/P134_CA_Standardization/CH_00001`.

-To get all of your fastq files into the root directory of your Illumina run folder, you could run the following command from your Illumina run folder:
+To get all of your fastq files into the root directory of your Illumina run folder, you could run the following command from within your Illumina run folder:
 ```
 cp Data/Intensities/BaseCalls/P134_CA_Standardization/CH_*/*.fastq.gz .
 ```